Roger Rosenblatt: Career

 Roger Rosenblatt began writing professionally in his mid-30s, when he became literary editor and a columnist for The New Republic.
 Before that, he taught at Harvard, where he earned his Ph.D.
 In 1965–66 he was a Fulbright Scholar in Ireland, where he played on the Irish international basketball team.
 At age 25, he became the director of Harvard's freshman writing department.
 At age 28, he held the Briggs–Copeland appointment in the teaching of writing, and was Allston–Burr Senior Tutor, and later, Master of Dunster House.
 At age 29 he was the youngest House Master in Harvard's history.
+Rosenblatt was a candidate for the Harvard presidency, but the position ultimately went to Harvard Law School dean Derek Bok.

 At Harvard, apart from creative writing, he taught Irish drama, modern poetry, and the university's first course in African American literature.
 In 2005 he was the Edward R. Murrow visiting professor at Harvard.
 In 2010 he was selected for the Robert Foster Cherry Award as one of the three most gifted university teachers in the country.

-Before turning solely to literary work, he was a columnist on The Washington Post, during which time Washingtonian Magazine named him Best Columnist in Washington, and an essayist for the NewsHour on PBS.
+In 1975 he became Literary Editor and a columnist at The New Republic.
+After that, and before turning solely to literary work, he was a columnist on The Washington Post, during which time Washingtonian Magazine named him Best Columnist in Washington, and an essayist for the NewsHour on PBS.
 With Jim Lehrer and Robert MacNeil, he created the first essays ever done on television.
 In 1979 he became an essayist for Time magazine, a post that he held on and off until 2006.
 He continued to do TV essays for the NewsHour until that same year.
 His essays for Time won two George Polk Awards, awards from the Overseas Press Club, the American Bar Association, and others.
 His NewsHour essays won the Peabody Award and the Emmy.
 His Time cover essay, "A Letter to the Year 2086" was chosen for the time capsule placed inside the Statue of Liberty at its centennial.
 In 1985, he was on the short list for NASA's Journalist in Space before the program was ended by the Challenger shuttle tragedy.
 He argued in a 1999 article for Time that guns should be banned.